web-jungle/mcp-send-email/README.md

 **Cursor**

+Clone this project locally, run `npm install`, `npm run build` (you should now see a /build/index.js generated - this is the MCP server script!)

-Go to Cursor Settings -> MCP -> Add new MCP server
+Then go to Cursor Settings -> MCP -> Add new MCP server

 - Name = [choose your own name]
 - Type = command